Tyxherr/Tyxherr/README.md

 - 👀 I’m interested in ... music, books, and movies
 - 🌱 I’m currently learning ... how to code
 - 💞️ I’m looking to collaborate on ... learning together
 - 📫 How to reach me ...
-Email me at tyxherr@gmail.com
+Email me!
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ... my MBTI is INTJ